GuyCarter-Richardson/thefridaypintclub.github.io/about.md

 permalink: /about/
 ---

-# About Us
+# About

-The Friday Pint Club meets every Friday evening at a rotating pub.
+The Friday Pint Club meets every Friday evening.
 No agenda.
 Just pints.

-If you're interested in joining, just show up!